roualdes/MATH131/week-02.md

 `msleep` to keep the requirement that every column of a DataFrame has the same size.

-Next, we'll create a boolean Series that indicates when an animal qualifies as `smrt`.
+Next, we create a boolean Series that indicates when an animal qualifies as `smrt`.
 Then, we over-write with the value `True` just those rows for which we've identified a `smrt` animal.
 Hence, we can edit a variable in a DataFrame using the indexing strategy we learned